 Reuse Stores.
 A special group of retailers are material reuse stores.
 Even though only some of these stores sell paint, they are considered to be potential drop-off sites.
 Those who are drop-off sites may operate paint reuse programs by donating or selling good quality leftover paint back to the local community to use, rather than sending it downstream through PaintCare for processing.
-PaintCare provided compensation for reuse services.
-PaintCare attempts to divert more paint for reuse by first referring candidates for LVPs to local reuse store partners.

-Of the eight potential reuse store drop-off sites, one (12.5%) participated as a drop-off site at the end of the year and is in New Britain; it also participated in the reuse program.
+Of the six potential reuse store drop-off sites, none were participating as year-round drop-off sites at the end of the year.